rdingwall/sqlscripts/bulk_script_mgmt_utils/README.md

 Bulk SQL Script Management Tools
 ================================

 This is a collection of PowerShell scripts for maintaining numbered SQL script files to support the following practices.
-Most are RDBMS agnostic.
+Most are RDBMS agnostic (or can be easily adapted).

 #### Numbered Scripts / Schema Versioning